kirkas/Ascensor.js/README.md

 <!-- Section - Events -->
 ### Events
-Ascensor emit two event, on `scrollStart` &amp; `scrollEnd`, they both return an array with the original floor and the targeted floor
+Ascensor emit two event, on `scrollStart` &amp; `scrollEnd`, they both return an array with the original floor and the targeted floor.

 ```js
 var ascensor = $('#ascensor').ascensor();           // Init ascensor